You’re waiting for your website to perform well on Google, Bing, and other search engines. And waiting. And waiting…

 - If you want your site to be indexed, do not select this box.

-You can also install certain plugins, like Yoast, that allow you to tag an individual page for indexing or no indexing.
+You can also install certain plugins, like the Yoast SEO plugin, to tag an individual page for indexing or no indexing.

 2. Duplicate Content And Competing URLs

-Google likes unique, useful, high-quality content.
-That means that content on one page that is identical or nearly identical to other pages (duplicate content) can be barred from indexing, meaning that it won’t show in SERPs, much less reach the first page of Google.
-Or, if the pages aren’t barred from indexing, they might both be competing for the same competitive keyword.
-This competition means that both pages rank lower in SERPs.
+Google likes unique, useful, high-quality content; in fact, having unique helpful content is one of the search engine’s most important ranking factors in Google’s algorithm for determining SERPs.
+That means that content on one page that is identical or nearly identical to other pages counts as duplicate content, which Google will bar from indexing.
+No indexing, no search rankings.
+Even if the similar pages aren’t barred from indexing, they might both be competing for the same competitive keyword.
+This competition means that both pages rank lower in searching results.
+Neither option is ideal.

 There could be plenty of technical reasons why duplicate content might exist on separate URLs within the same website, including issues with restructuring a site.
 The easy solution to these issues is to establish a canonical URL and use legitimate redirects.

 In cases of duplicate content or the like, mark one page as the canonical URL.
 Then redirect any competing URLs to the canonical URL.
-This way, only the canonical page will compete for your target keywords, meaning it has a better chance of being indexed and ranking higher on SERPs.
+This way, only the canonical page will compete for your target keywords, meaning it has a better chance of being indexed and ranking higher in search results.

 3. SafeSearch